 In the video, a directed beam hit steel 10 mm thick at a distance of 100 m.

 The laser focuses on key components or the UAV body.
-The high temperature disables drones in fractions of a second — they fail the motor, the wires melt and the filling burns out.
+The high temperature disables drones in fractions of a second — their motor fails, wires melt, and the internal components burn out.

 Read more on the topic: